nightmode/feri/docs/extension-specific-info.md

 /source/_two.js
 ```

 Not too hard and if we are working with other developers, they will see the CONCAT file and know what is going on.
-All without having to consult a build tool's configuration. *cough* [grunt](http://gruntjs.com/) *cough* [gulp](http://gulpjs.com/) *cough*
+All without having to consult a build tool's configuration.

 ### Source Maps